yukiakai212/SJT.js/PAPER.md

 * Low-memory embedded JSON readers in IoT or mobile contexts
 * Columnar serialization for browser-side analytics and visualizations

+#### 6.7 Extensibility and Future Directions

+SJT's tabular backbone and recursive support for nested structures position it as a hybrid between relational (SQL-style) and document-oriented (NoSQL) data representations.
+This opens the door to potential applications beyond mere data interchange:

+* **Native indexing**: Header-based indexing could enable columnar access and selective queries, akin to column stores or vectorized engines.
+* **Structured yet flexible storage**: SJT can represent deeply structured records without enforcing rigid schemas, offering an efficient middle ground between row- and document-based systems.
+* **Potential database integration**: With further development, SJT could serve as an internal serialization or archival format for document databases, offering high compression without losing the ability to map fields precisely.

+Although SJT is not a replacement for BSON, Avro, or Parquet, its compactness and schema-aware design suggest it may fulfill a distinct niche—particularly in systems that require fast transmission, selective field access, and minimal payload overhead.

+If developed further, SJT could evolve into a foundational data format bridging the gap between lightweight interchange and high-performance storage.
+Its characteristics enable efficient transport-layer encoding while remaining extensible enough to support database-layer semantics such as projection, filtering, and indexing.

 ---

 ### **7. Limitations**